 In 1962 Samoa became the first Pacific nation to regain independence, and a Treaty of Friendship was signed with New Zealand.

 New Zealand’s apology to Samoa

 In June 2002 New Zealand Prime Minister Helen Clark formally apologised to Samoa for three actions taken by the New Zealand administration between 1918 and 1929: allowing the ship Talune, carrying passengers with influenza, to dock in Apia, which resulted in the deaths of more than one in five Samoans; shooting non-violent protesters in December 1929; and banishing Samoan leaders and stripping them of their chiefly titles.

 Migration to New Zealand

-Although Samoans have travelled to New Zealand since the early 1900s, it was not until the 1950s that they migrated in large numbers.
-As New Zealand’s industry and the service sector expanded over the next 30 years, the search for labour was extended to territories and former territories in the Pacific.
+Although Samoans travelled to New Zealand from the early 1900s, it was not until the 1950s that they migrated in large numbers.
+As New Zealand’s industries and service sector expanded over the next 30 years, the search for labour was extended to territories and former territories in the Pacific.
 Many Samoans moved to New Zealand for greater opportunities and a better education for their children.

-Although many Samoans and Tongans were guilty of overstaying their visas, the focus on these two ethnic groups was unacceptable to many.
-They pointed out that the greatest influx of temporary migrants in these years was from the United Kingdom and Australia.
-For older Pacific Islanders, the traumatic dawn raids remain bitter memories.
+The focus on these two ethnic groups was unacceptable to many.
+It was pointed out that the greatest influx of temporary migrants in these years was from the United Kingdom, the United States and Australia.
+For older Pacific Islanders, the Dawn Raids remain bitter memories.

-In 2006, 131,103 people of Samoan ethnicity were living in New Zealand – about half of all those with Pacific ethnicity.
-A clear majority of Samoans were now born in New Zealand; those born in Samoa numbered 50,649.
+In 2018, 182,721 people of Samoan ethnicity were living in New Zealand – almost half of all those with Pacific ethnicity.
+Two-thirds of these people were born in New Zealand, reflecting the multigenerational nature of the community.